Krishi2026/student-webdev-labs/reflection.md

 **02-a11y**

 The accessibility of the form has been assessed using the Wave extension and the W3C Markup Validation tool for HTML, both of which reported no errors.

+**03-css**

+All six exercices have been assessed for accessibility using the Wave extension and the W3C Markup Validation tool for HTML, both of which reported no errors.